Oklahoma Spelling Bee

 The Oklahoman suggests homeschooling families contact one of the organizations named at oklahomahomeschool.com/supportgroups.html to initiate or join in a school-level (pre-regional) bee.
 These groups may or may not choose to sponsor a school-level bee; they are not obligated to do so.
 Homeschooled students that are in or that form groups not on this list may participate independent of any associations on this list.
 The Oklahoman will not be responsible for placing or connecting homeschooled students with a group hosting a school-level bee beyond providing the link to the aforementioned list.
 The posting of this list does not correlate to any endorsement of said associations.
 Students are not required to have nor are assumed to have membership status within any participating homeschool groups.

-Homeschoolers may enroll as groups through Scripps and pay the same fee applied to traditional schools ($145) OR homeschoolers may enroll as families through Scripps and pay the family fee ($102).
+Homeschoolers may enroll as groups through Scripps and pay $165 (early bird) or $240 (regular) OR homeschoolers may enroll as families through Scripps and pay the family fee ($115).
 Those that enroll as families are still responsible for ensuring their participation in a school-level competition that consists of at least 10 eligible students in order to be eligible to advance to a regional competition.

 The Oklahoman will not be responsible for monitoring any financial interactions between homeschool associations or groups and individual students and their families.